bhrigu123/bhrigu123.github.io/source/_posts/2017-03-13-instant-lyrics-new-project.markdown

 I used Python Gtk+3 to implement GUIs.
 Gtk+ can work on any UNIX-like platforms, Windows, and OSX.

 I've tested the app on several Linux distros/flavors like Ubuntu, Elementary OS, Arch Linux and Kubuntu.
-I'm planning to get the app running on OSX also.

 ## Update